phpbb/phpbb/tests/RUNNING_TESTS.md

 Certain tests, such as the DNS tests tend to be slow.
 Thus these tests are in the `slow` group, which is excluded by default.
-You can enable slow tests by copying the phpunit.xml.all file to phpunit.xml.
+You can enable slow tests by copying the phpunit.xml.dist file to phpunit.xml.
 If you only want the slow tests, run:

     $ phpBB/vendor/bin/phpunit --group slow